evkx/evkx.github.io/content/models/audi/e-tron/e-tron_S/_index.md

 ---
 title: Audi e-tron S
 linktitle: "e-tron S"
 description: "Audi e-tron S is an all-electric luxury SUV with a WLTP range of up to 374 km (232 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true